New ministers for life sciences

 The Office for Life Sciences (OLS) will continue to be a joint unit across the Department of Health (DH) and the newly formed Department for Business, Energy, and Industrial Strategy (BEIS).

-Lord Prior of Brampton, Parliamentary Under Secretary of State for Health
+Lord O’Shaughnessy, Parliamentary Under Secretary of State for Health

 - the DH life science industrial strategy